 Best for: couples who want variety without a passport.

-According to U.S. News & World Report, Maui ranks as the number one island in Hawaii, with Wailea Beach serving as the most popular honeymoon beach.
-But don’t overlook Lanai, which hosts only 3,000 residents and a single Four Seasons resort, according to Andie Swim.
+Maui ranks as the number one island in Hawaii, with Wailea Beach serving as the most popular honeymoon beach, per U.S. News & World Report.
+But don’t overlook Lanai, which Andie Swim notes hosts only 3,000 residents and a single Four Seasons resort.

 Kailua Beach on Oahu stretches 2.5 miles with soft sand and aquamarine water, and it’s far less crowded than Waikiki, per Lonely Planet.
 A week in Hawaii averages $5,000 to $12,700.